neutrinojs/neutrino/docs/presets/neutrino-preset-node/README.md

 changes.

-By default the Node.js preset creates a single **main** `index` entry point to your application, and this maps to the `index.js` file in the `src` directory.
+By default the Node.js preset creates a single **main** `index` entry point to your application, and this maps to the `index.*` file in the `src` directory.
 This means that the Node.js preset is optimized toward a main entry to your app.
 Code not imported in the hierarchy of the `index` entry will not be output to the bundle.
 To overcome this you must either define more entry points, or import the code path somewhere along the `index` hierarchy.